jhotadhari/generator-pluginboilerplate/README.md

 * Uses Scss to build the stylesheets
 * Subgenerators to easily add option-pages (based on cmb2), custom-post-types, gutenberg-blocks, styles, scripts ...
 * Easy to add plugin dependencies (check the code of a generated plugin main file in .src/root_files/)
-* Includes a composer Project Setup to include packages and repositories (check out the example plugins)
+* Includes a composer Project Setup to include packages and repositories (check out the example plugins).
+Since v1.2.4 use option --composer=true.

 ## Example Usage